kenfj/sfn-fargate-batch/README.md

 * Terraform Fargate batch job example using Step Functions
 * based on the official sample `Manage a Container Task (ECS, SNS)`
 * plus adding ECR image and CloudWatch Logs to check the batch output
+* demo using execution input to set environment variable for container
+* also using SNS to notify the result of the task

 ## How to run